|

 and see if you genuinely feel they apply equally to you and each

 conflict-partner.
-If not, suspect a false self controls you.
+If not, suspect well-intentioned false selves control you.

 resolving